threecuptea/spark2_emr/README.md

       launch the driver.
 Then I calculate executor memory allocated.
 I cannot use 23040 / 3 executors / 1.1 (0.1 for executor memory overhead) since one of node will be used for AM to launch the driver.
 I have to subtract 1.408GB from 23.04GB first.
 I got 1.408GB from ResourceManager console.
 Each one can have 6500MB.
       I leave a little cushion and chose 6200MB.

    e.
 Now, parallelism is very important.
 It is suggested each core should take on 2-4 tasks to best utilize its
       resources.
 6 executor x 5 x 2.
 I probably can use 60 parallelism.
 However, I am familiar with MovieLensALS.
-      The most heavy stage of ALS cycles has 42 tasks.
+      The most heavy stage of ALS cycles has 42 stages.
 That's why I chose 40 for both parallelism and shuffle partitions.
+      I did try 60 parallism and process in 16 minute

    f.
 Prior to this choice,  I tried 3 m3.xlarge which has 8 vcores and 11520MB disk space.
 I got 22 minutes from
       3 executors (1 executor each node) x 5 cores per executor and 23 minutes from 5 executors (2 + 2 + 1, 1 is for the driver node) x 4 cores per executor.
 Notice that I used 3 m3.xlarge but 2 m3.2xlarge.
       No additional cost occure by upgrading to m3.2xlarge.
 The major improvements are on most heavy stage of ALS cycle which dropped from 1.6 - 1.9 minute to 55-60 seconds and two joins at final stages due to better computing power.
-MovieLensALS is CPU dominant application.
+MovieLensALS is CPU dominant application.  c.4xlarge also has vcore 16 and 23040gb and better computing power. processor and each has 8 cores.
+It can finish in 11 minute.
+It reduces to 33-38-43 sec.
+However, However, it is 1.5 costly; $0.140/hr vs. $0.210/hr.
+I got the following information from ResourceManager console when I use m3.2xlarge which make very good use of memory and cores.

+                        Memory used     Memory avail.
+Core used     Core avail. driver node        21.44GN        1.06GB           16 cores      0 core non-driver node    20.06GB        2.44GB           15 cores      1 core

    g.
 I encountered 'OOM' Java Heap space issue in the beginning.
 I solved it by using KryoSerializer
       and persist with StorageLevel.MEMORY_ONLY_SER.
-I dropped using Dataset of customized Rating and Movie classes and using generic DataFrame instead after knowing DataFrame perform a little better due to no extra encoding and decoding overhead involved.
+I dropped using Dataset of customized Rating and Movie classes and using generic DataFrame and customized schema instead after knowing DataFrame perform a little better due to no extra encoding and decoding overhead involved.
 Also, I have to register special encoder for those customized classes for KryoSerializer.
 That's unnecessary hassle.

-   10. I had failed tasks and failed attempt and even failed job due to failed multiple attempts.
-I looked into stderr and found stackoverflow is the cause.
+   h.
+I had failed tasks and failed attempts and even failed job due to multiple failed attempts.
+I looked
+      into stderr and found stackoverflow is the cause.
 Therefore, I added *-XX:ThreadStackSize=2048*.
       Notice this does not take away space from neither 'yarn.nodemanager.resource.memory-mb' in yarn-site.xml nor executor-memory which is part of the nodemanager memory which use heap instead of stack.

-   11. I started to pay more attention to resource manager console.
+   i.
+I started to pay more attention to resource manager console.
 Node link page is very helpful.
+It tells
-It tells me how much memory and how many cores being allocated for each node.
-I found out one alarming fact: yarn only allocates one core for each executor even though I requested 5 cores.
+      me how much memory and how many cores being allocated for each node.
+I found out one alarming fact: yarn only allocates one core per executor even though I requested 5 cores.
 That information does not show in spark-history console.
 I googled to find the solution and DominantResourceCalculator comes up.
       I added the followings to tuning.json which the configuration file I used for AWS deployment

         {